Mukumbya Musoke Advocates

 These rules, issued by the Minister of Health came into force on 30th March 2020 and provided for the following:

-The Public Health (Control of Covid-19) Rules (No.2) No. 55 of 2020 we subsequently amended by the following series of instruments issued by the Minister of Health:
+The Public Health (Control of Covid-19) Rules (No.2) No. 55 of 2020 were subsequently amended by the following series of instruments issued by the Minister of Health:

 1. The Public Health (Control of COVID-19) (Amendment) Rules Order No. 58 of 2020 issued on 9th April 2020, which limited the movement of boda bodas (motorcycle riders) beyond 2:00 pm on each day and extended the lockdown measures to 5th May 2020; and

-3. allowed constructions sites to operate only if they can provide accommodation to the employees up to 19th May 2020;
+• allowed construction sites to operate only if they can provide accommodation to the employees up to 19th May 2020;

 • allowed restaurants to operate only ‘takeaway’ services;

-• impose a duty on all persons in Uganda to wear face masks when outside their premises; and
+• imposed a duty on all persons in Uganda to wear face masks when outside their premises; and

 • extended the operation of all lockdown measures that are in place to 19th May 2020.